 6.31.1 Applicability to language

-The vulnerability as described in ISO/IEC 24772-1 subclause 6.31 applies to Ada.
+The vulnerability as described in ISO/IEC 24772-1:2024 6.31 applies to Ada.
 Ada programs can exhibit many of the vulnerabilities documented, such as leaving a loop at an arbitrary point, local jumps (goto), and multiple exit points from subprograms.

 Ada however does not suffer from non-local jumps and multiple entries to subprograms.